Apple M2 Pro (10-CPU 16-GPU) Benchmark, Test and specs

 Thermal Management

-The Thermal Design Power (TDP for short) specifies the necessary cooling solution to cool the processor sufficiently.
-The TDP usually only gives a rough idea of the real consumption of a CPU.
+The thermal design power (TDP for short) of the processor is 30 W. The TDP specifies the necessary cooling solution that is required to cool the processor sufficiently.
+The TDP usually gives a rough idea of the actual power consumption of the CPU.

 TDP (PL2): --